IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 Framework ConceptFramework DefinitionSysFEAT ConceptSysFEAT Definition

-Action Process Action Process
+Action Process Type Action Process Type

 During its course of action, a process consumes or produces Functional Assets, including Information Assets.